buhrmi/simpwars-contracts/README.md

 # Tokenized Streamers

+> When simps go to the moon 🚀

 Hello and welcome.
-This smart contract allows anyone to mint a simp on the Ethereum blockchain.
+This repo contains the smart contract that allows anyone to mint a simp on the Ethereum blockchain.
 A simp is a tokenized Twitch streamer.
 Simps are needed to participate in the great upcoming [SimpWars](https://github.com/buhrmi/simpwars).

+The initial minting cost is 1 ETH and doubles every time a new simp is minted.
+To prevent the price from skyrocketing the price is decreased logarithmically by 50% every 24 hours.

 No simps are pre-minted and can be minted by whoever wants them.
-You can use the `price` function to check the current price to mint a simp.
-To actually mint a simp, call the `purchase` function with the Twitch User ID and pay the required amount of Eth.
+You can use the `price` function to check the current cost to mint a simp.
+To actually mint a simp, call the `mint` function with the Twitch User ID and pay the required amount of Eth.
 If you submit too much Eth, the contract will send the remaining Eth back to you.

-The initial price to mint a simp is 1 ETH and doubles every time a new simp is minted.
-To prevent the price from skyrocketing the price is decreased logarithmically by 50% every 24 hours.

 ## Simp Upgrade Tokens